 Industry Solutions for PoE Industrial Switches

-Antaira’s Industrial PoE switches work in a variety of settings.
+Antaira’s Industrial PoE switches work in a variety of extremely harsh environments.

 - Machine vision, where significant bandwidth and connectivity are required between systems.